 Even if you’re coming from elsewhere in Europe, the Netherlands is still a foreign country and therefore you will encounter a whole new set of banks, ATMs, transaction fees and so on.
 Opening a Dutch bank account isn't as tricky as it is in some countries, but it’s always problematic to set up a bank account before you’re a resident in a country.
 And there’s still the matter of transferring your money there without horrible international transaction costs.

 With a borderless multi-currency account from TransferWise, this complex process gets a little bit simpler.
 Holding money in a borderless account means that you can keep it in any of the 28 supported currencies, including euros, and that you can withdraw it at any time in pounds, euros or US dollars.
 You get real local account details too, so you can make - and receive - Dutch payments without shelling out your bank’s international rate.
-And from early 2018, there will also be consumer debit cards.
-Even easier.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Amsterdam is notoriously expensive for property and space is tight: it’s tough if you’re on a budget or if you’re raising a family.
 But, as just mentioned, Dutch public transport is so straightforward that you don’t have to live in Amsterdam itself, even if you work there or want to visit often.
 Commuting from nearby cities is incredibly easy and may well prove much cheaper: consider Haarlem, Leiden and Hoofddorp.
 Utrecht, a major city in its own right, is only half an hour away by train as well.